pedrominicz/tt/README.md

 ### Overview

 There is an implementation of untyped lambda calculus in this repository.
-Variable names are one character long.
-Only lowercase letters are allowed.

 Adding inductive types to a type theory is a difficult task.
 It can involve adding multiple systems to the language: positivity checker, termination checker, algebraic data types, pattern matching, etc.